yasirkula/UnityRuntimeInspector/README.md

 - **Refresh Interval**: the refresh interval of the hierarchy.
 At each refresh, the destroyed objects are removed from the hierarchy while newly created objects are added to the hierarchy.
 Sibling indices of the objects are also synced with the Unity Hierarchy at each refresh
 - **Object Names Refresh Interval**: accessing **GameObject.name** property generates garbage.
 Therefore, names of objects in the hierarchy are not synced at each *Refresh Interval* but rather at each *Object Names Refresh Interval* to help avoid excessive garbage
+- **Search Refresh Interval**: the refresh interval for the search results.
+At each refresh, each GameObject's name is checked to see if it matches the searched term, so this process will generate some garbage
 - **Pool Capacity**: the capacity of the pool that stores the unused UI elements for future use to avoid unnecessary *Instantiate* and *Destroy* calls
 - **Expose Unity Scenes**: when disabled, Unity scenes are not exposed in the hierarchy.
 This is useful when you want to use the hierarchy solely for pseudo-scenes
 - **Expose Dont Destroy On Load Scene**: when enabled, *DontDesroyOnLoad* objects will be exposed in the hierarchy